hu553in/vless-xhttp/README.md

 # X

-The X is for XHTTP :)
+The X stands for XHTTP :)